In the 21st century, period poverty is still rife throughout the world.

 Awareness of menstrual health is increasing – big pharma sees this as a marketing opportunity and is always looking to make more money off women and girls – often money that women and girls don’t have.

-Even in the UK, 1 in 10 girls have not been able to afford sanitary products at some point.
+Even in the UK, 1 in 10 girls has not been able to afford sanitary products at some point.
 But in countries like India, for example, some 70 million women and girls live on less than $1.90 a day.
 This makes sanitary products unaffordable, even when they know that they need them.

 Making Pads Free or Affordable